LouisViktorCeleyron/Portfolio/Skills/UnrealSkills.md

 ***

 ## UI Workflow
-For my graduation project Tough Kookie, I had to do **retro engineering** about UI in Unreal Engine to create an UI Workflow adapted to the project.
+For my graduation project Tough Kookie, I did some **retro engineering** about UI in Unreal Engine to create an UI Workflow adapted to the project.
 From this experience I learn how work the **UI workflow of Unreal** and I now can use it and/or modify it for a project.

 ***